-Bouygues UK is delivering Pencoedtre High School for the Vale of Glamorgan Council as part of the Welsh Government’s 21st century school’s investment programme.
+Bouygues UK delivered Pencoedtre High School for the Vale of Glamorgan Council as part of the Welsh Government’s 21st century school’s investment programme.

 It is fascinating to see how sustainable the new school is going to be with the solar panels on the roof.
 It is great to see that this is where I am going to sit my GCSEs and go on to sixth form.